offthedial/site/src/pages/faq.md

 All issues are sorted here on discord.

 ### I need to contact someone, how should I do it?
 There are many ways to contact us.
-If you need help and it's not in here ask in `#helpdesk` and either one of the organisers will help you or someone who knows the answer will help.
-If it requires one of the organisers feel free to ping either of us or the `@Organiser` role (please only do so when needed).
+If you need help and it's not in here ask in <Mention>#helpdesk</Mention> and either one of the organisers will help you or someone who knows the answer will help.
+If it requires one of the organisers feel free to ping either of us or the <Mention>@Organiser</Mention> role (please only do so when needed).
 You can also dm us here on discord.
 If you want to do it off discord we regularly check the [Twitter](https://twitter.com/Off_The_Dial) so you can find us there.
 While on Twitter feel free to use the hashtags `#idtga` and `#WeakestLink` and mention `@Off_The_Dial` or `@DJam987`.

 ### I need help using smash.gg, where can I get it?
 DJam98 is in charge of smash.gg.
 If he cannot help, you can contact [smash.gg](https://help.smash.gg/) directly on their website or on their discord.

 ### I've got a question, where do I ask?
-`#helpdesk` is the best place to go, and if it's a question you think should go in here let us know with all your other suggestions for Off the Dial in `#suggestions`.
+<Mention>#helpdesk</Mention> is the best place to go, and if it's a question you think should go in here let us know with all your other suggestions for Off the Dial in <Mention>#suggestions</Mention>.

 ## It’s Dangerous to go Alone
 ### What is It’s Dangerous to go Alone?